influxdata/telegraf/plugins/inputs/cloud_pubsub/README.md

   ## PubSub message data before parsing.
 Many GCP services that
   ## output JSON to Google PubSub base64-encode the JSON payload.
   # base64_data = false

+  ## Content encoding for message payloads, can be set to "gzip" or
+  ## "identity" to apply no encoding.
+  # content_encoding = "identity"
 ```

 ### Multiple Subscriptions and Topics